yiyins2/cs368-python-fa24/PA1/README.md

 ### Setup Git

-1. Run `git clone https://github.com/yiyins2/cs368-python-fa24.git` in the terminal to copy 368's Git tou your local machine.
+1. Run `git clone https://github.com/yiyins2/cs368-python-fa24.git` in the terminal to copy 368's Git to your local machine.

 2. Run `git pull` to fetch the lastest changes on the Git.